How can HubSpot's platforms help your business and your customers? Should you be inbound fit to be a successful marketer?

 Adam's looking forward to seeing Beth Dunn.
 Last year she covered a hard topic on how to successfully create editorial style guidelines, and how to set up your writing style.

 Brian Fanzo will also be there, and he was very into Snapchat last year at Social Media Marketing Week.
 He gave the audience some tips and tricks on how to make Snapchat work for your business.
-He once spent over 20 hours out the front of a Superbowl doing non-stop periscope show on Facebook Live.
+He once spent over 20 hours out the front of a Superbowl doing a non-stop periscope show on Facebook Live.

 Nikki Sharp works in the HubSpot marketing department and will also be there.
 She will soon be heading to Singapore with the HubSpot marketing team at their office.